Ricardo R. Noé

 Bio:

-Ricardo's interest in property rights extends beyond academia and has worked as an economic policy analyst for think tanks in Central America.
-Currently, he also engages in consulting work in Latin America, where he assesses local government development policies aiming to promote economic participation, and investment risk by analyzing municipal property rights structures.
+My interest in property rights extends beyond academia.
+I have worked as an economic policy analyst for think tanks in Central America, assessing property rights regimes, and I currently consult in Latin America, assessing local government development policies to lower investment risk and increase economic participation.